-We continue to work with RECCo to firm up on the requirements for the Gas Enquiry Service (GES) and understand the requirement for a possible third major release.
-If possible, we will reflect the expected position in the next draft of BP22 but we may not have sufficient certainty to quantify costs until after the BP22 is finalised.
-In this case, we have assumed that any activity before 2023/24 would be funded via the DSC Change Budget.
+Since publishing the first draft we have also continued to work with RECCo to firm up the requirements for the Gas Enquiry Service (GES) and understand the requirement for a possible third major release each year.
+It is now clear that we will not have sufficient certainty to be able to quantify costs until after BP22 is finalised.
+Therefore, we have assumed that any activity before 2023/24 will be funded via the DSC Change Budget.

-Commencing with the first draft of this Business Plan, we have continued to build on the step change introduced in customer engagement activities in the planning process for BP21, providing more granular information to customers earlier in the process, alongside detailed roadmaps to clearly set context for the investment areas.
-We will continue our engagement with customers following the publication of this second draft and will publish our responses to the more general feedback shortly, reaching out individually to those customers who provided more general comments to follow up.
-You'll find a full breakdown of our engagement timeline and opportunities to feedback your views later in this document.
+Commencing with the first draft of this Business Plan, we have continued to build on the step change in customer engagement activities introduced in the planning process for BP21, providing more granular information to customers earlier in the process and sharing detailed roadmaps to clearly set context for the investment areas.
+We continued this engagement with customers following the publication of the second draft, holding follow up sessions with each of the customers who provided feedback on the first draft.
+We subsequently published our responses to feedback received on the second draft and reached out individually to those customers who commented to follow up.